CorentinLabelle/Brainstorm-Tool/README.md

 ## MEG_Pipeline

 This script contains all the process that can be applied on an MEG study.
-Input: Structure and sFiles

-Functions:
+It takes as input (1) a list of the studies to analyze and (2) a MatLab structure with the processes to apply.

+Functions available:
 - Convert Epoch To Continue
 - Notch Filter
 - Band Pass Filter